 - You will need to purchase a parking permit to park your vehicle at Saddleback College.
 Permits are required any time you park on campus. - Visitors can park in any white stall (student) on campus after purchasing a daily parking permit at any of the nine permit dispensers located on campus, or in any metered space on campus for a fee.
 Maximum time limit for the metered areas is two hours.
 All meters accept only dollar bills and credit card. - Metered stalls are for visitors and casual short-term users of the campus.
-If you wish to use a metered stall, you must pay the meter. - Your parking permit must be properly displayed in your vehicle at all times when you are parked on campus.
-It is to be placed on the lower portion of the driver's side windshield.
-Tickets will not be voided for improperly displayed permits. - If you lose your permit, a replacement can be purchased from the Campus Police. - If your permit is stolen, you should report any theft to Campus Police.
-You will be asked to show proof of purchase of a permit and sign an affidavit under penalty of perjury that it has been stolen.
-Only then will a replacement be issued by the Campus Police Office. - If you are participating in a college-sponsored field trip you may leave your car on campus while you are gone.
+If you wish to use a metered stall, you must pay the meter. - Your vehicle must be registered with a valid parking permit.
+You can switch vehicle you drive but you must make the vehicle you park on campus your primary vehicle.
+You can buy permits and switch vehicles by going to your MySite, My Work, Parking, Go to Parking Web Site. - If you are participating in a college-sponsored field trip you may leave your car on campus while you are gone.
 Contact Campus Police for the proper parking location and fill out an Overnight Registration Form.